OlivierMounicq/CSharpNotes/Memory-Management/02-Garbage-Collector.md

 - Gen1 hits ~ 2 MB (at this point, the GC collects Gen0 and Gen1)
 - Gen2 hits ~ 10 MB (at this point, the GC collects Gen0, Gen1 and Gen2)
 - system memory is low
+- The CLR is unloading an AppDomain
+- The CLR is shutting down

 When the Gen2 collection runs:
 - the entire SOH is compacted